cysouw/diathesis/review/reviewLSP.md

 > changed accordingly

 - p.
 367 Paragraph after 12.1: already said earlier.

+> no, the phrasing is similar on purpose: his is about the 2.
+Status, indeed making a parallel to the discussion of the 1.
+Status as discussed in the previous chapter.

 - p.
 371: First sentence: Maybe a quantitative study would be interesting to support this claim.

+> I agree, but I know of none.
+I have softened my claim a bit.

 - p.
 371 12.9a Also possible: dass er rechtzeitig nach hause zu kommen verspricht.

+> well, that is one of the examples of the 'not perfect' correlation.
+See the discussion later in this chapter.
+No change

 - p.
 371 12.9b Also possible: dass der Film verspricht eine Sensation zu werden.

+> like above

 - p.
 372 12.13c ‘*^’: delete ‘^’

+> corrected

 - p.
 373 ‘Er hat noch ein Jahr zu leben’: Does this example really fit semantically into the category?
 Maybe just if it is interpreted as meaning: after a year, he will be killed.

+> good catch!
+Indeed, here is means 'can' not 'must'.
+I have added some lines on this possibility.
+The monograph from Holl (2010) does not appear to mention this.

 - p.
 374 12.21a (second sentence) denkt not denken

+> corrected

 - p.
 374 12.21c (second sentence): Odd; the sentence in (d) is better than this one

+> well, this is the crucial sentence.
+As I explain in the text, it is slightly special, but attested. no change.

 - p.
 376 Below 12.25: Where do the numbers exactly come from?
 The sum is just 90%, what about the remaining 10%?
 How are the numbers calculated?
 What is the basis for their calculation?

+> I cite Diewald (2010: 214).
+Please check there for all these details.
+That is what citations are for. no change.

 - p.
 378 12.31 I think the following examples are ok: Von 13 bis 15 Uhr ist Ruhe zu halten/ Lärm und Ballspielen zu unterlassen.
 Ab hier ist Schritt/langsam zu fahren.

+> *Ruhe halten* and *etwas unterlassen* seem almost transitive, so they go into a different category. *langsam fahren* is a good suggestion, I even found some corpus examples.
+Thanks!

 - p.
 380 ‘This constructions is’: construction

+> corrected

 - p.
 383 ‘Dieses glas’: Glas

+> corrected

 - p.
 384 ‘Verbs without an accusative argument can used’: can be used

+> corrected

 - p.
 384 ‘there actually appears to be quite good match’: a quite good match

+> corrected

 - p.
 385 ‘Huge von Hofmannsthal’: Hugo

+> corrected

 - p.
 388 ‘the bleiben+zu-Infinitiv construction’: The

+> corrected

 - p.
 388 12.53b I prefer ‘für diese Ausstellung zu danken’

+> This is a corpus example.
+No change.

 - p.
 388 12.54c/d The examples contain Funktionsverbgefüge.

+> agree, but that doesn't solve the question. no change

 - p.
 394 13.14a denke or denkt not denken
 - p.
 394 13.14d I prefer gedenken.
 With gedenken it means ‚He is planning to travel‘, with denken it means ‘He believes he will travel’.